svmkhize/Onyx-Coffee-2019-to-2022-Sales-Analysis/README.md

 ## Data Structure Overview
 ---
-OnyX’s database structure as seen below consists of three tables: orders, customers , and products, with a total row of 1000 records.
+OnyX’s database structure as seen below consists of three tables: orders, customers , and products, with a total row of 142 550 records.

-The Dataset was sourced on [Kaggle Website](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset)
+The Dataset was exported from OnyX Coffee MySQL dataset as an Excel Sheet and can be found [HERE](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset) This was inspired by [Kaggle Website Dataset](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset)

 ![Onyx Coffee ERD](https://github.com/user-attachments/assets/9f5775fb-999f-4bc4-9a12-7410cdebfc4e)